aiven/devportal/docs/products/postgresql/reference/plan-iops.rst

 Business and premium
 '''''''''''''''''''''

 The cloud instance types in the Business and Premium plans are equal to the startup ones.
-The difference is the cluster size with 2 nodes for Business plans and 3 node high availability set for Premium plans.
+The difference is the cluster size with 2 nodes for Business plans and 3 nodes high availability set for Premium plans.

 Single node IOPS capacity
 '''''''''''''''''''''''''